Preparing for LASIK Surgery

 Arriving for Surgery

-You will be warmly greeted by our staff and will be brought to our pre-op area.
-At that time, we will finish collecting the consent and we will offer you a mild sedative to relax.
-Our beautiful LASIK Center is calm and serene with limited activity to keep you comfortable.
+Once you have checked-in for your surgery you will be brought to our pre-op area.
+At that time, we will finish collecting your consent and we will offer you a mild sedative to relax.